 Many people choose to join one of my interpersonal process groups after some time in individual therapy.

-Group work creates a uniquely alive and immediate environment, where interactions unfold in the moment and reveal aspects of relating that are not always apparent elsewhere.
-Because the group reflects many of the dynamics found in everyday life, it serves as a kind of living laboratory where relational shifts can take shape.
-As members engage with each other, both spoken and unspoken dynamics become available to explore, opening the possibility for new understanding and new ways of experiencing connection.
-Over time, people often find that the changes that emerge in group influence how they approach relationships and how they experience themselves in their everyday lives.
+Group work creates a uniquely alive and immediate environment where interactions unfold in the moment and reveal aspects of relating that are not always apparent elsewhere.
+Because the group reflects many of the dynamics found in everyday life, it becomes a kind of living laboratory where these patterns can be explored together.
+Over time, the shifts that take shape in the group often influence how people experience themselves and approach relationships outside of it.

 If you’re curious about what it’s like to join a group, you’re welcome to view the video series below.